Bridge to Terabithia (2007 film)

-Bridge to Terabithia is a 2007 American fantasy drama film directed by Gábor Csupó and written by David L. Paterson and Jeff Stockwell.
-It is based on the 1977 novel of the same name by Katherine Paterson.
-The film stars Josh Hutcherson, AnnaSophia Robb, Bailee Madison, Zooey Deschanel, and Robert Patrick.
-Its plot follows two 11-year-old friends who create a fantasy world called "Terabithia" to cope with reality and spend their free time together.
+Bridge to Terabithia is a 2007 American fantasy drama film directed by Gábor Csupó (in his directorial debut) from a screenplay by David L. Paterson and Jeff Stockwell.
+It is based on the 1977 novel of the same name by Katherine Paterson and stars Josh Hutcherson, AnnaSophia Robb, Zooey Deschanel, and Robert Patrick.
+In the film, adolescent children Jess Aarons (Hutcherson) and Leslie Burke (Robb) create "Terabithia", a fantasy world, which they use to cope with their troubled reality and spend their free time together.

-The original novel was based on events from the childhood of the author's son, screenwriter David Paterson.
-When he asked his mother if he could write a screenplay of the novel, she agreed in part because of his ability as a playwright.
-Produced by Walden Media, principal photography was shot in Auckland, New Zealand, within 60 days.
-Film editing took ten weeks, while post-production, music mixing, and visual effects took several months, with the film fully completed by November 2006.
-This was Michael Chapman's last film as a cinematographer before his retirement and eventual death in 2020.
+The original novel was based on events from the childhood of Paterson's son, who went on to write the film's screenplay; Csupó was hired in late 2005, and the rest of the main cast was rounded out soon after.
+Principal photography began in February 2006 and lasted until that April, taking place in Auckland.
+This was the last film for 71-year-old cinematographer Michael Chapman, who followed through with his planned retirement thereafter.

-Bridge to Terabithia was released in the United States on February 16, 2007.
-The film received positive reviews from critics who praised the visuals, performances and faithfulness to the source material.
-It was a box-office success, grossing $137.6 million worldwide against its budget of $20–25 million.
+Bridge to Terabithia was released in the United States on February 16, 2007, by Buena Vista Pictures.
+It received positive reviews from critics, with praise for its visuals, cast performances, and faithfulness to the source material.
+The film grossed $137.6 million worldwide.
 At the 29th Young Artist Awards, the film won all five awards for which it was nominated.